regolith-linux/regolith-desktop-website/content/docs/using-regolith/configuration.md

 i3-wm.alt: Mod4
 ```

-**Note**: GNOME also has it's own set of keybindings.
+**Note**: GNOME also has its own set of keybindings.
 When the Regolith session is first initialized, the conflicting GNOME keybindings are removed from the user settings.
 GNOME keybindings can be managed in the Regolith Settings app.

 ![](/regolith-gnome-keybindings.png)